Español English

 They are perennial herbaceous plants that reach 2 meters (6.56 feet) in height.
 They have elongated leaves with a serrated edge and opposite arrangement; They are rough in texture and can fall in winter if it's very cold.
 The attractive purple flowers appear in inflorescences (dicasia) that attract butterflies.
 They bloom during the summer and early fall.

-These easy-to-grow plants are used on borders, on rockeries, in mixed borders and as cut flowers to make floral decorations and bouquets.
+This easy-to-grow plant is used on borders, on rockeries, in mixed borders and as cut flowers to make floral decorations and bouquets.

 Verbena bonariensis needs full sun exposure and a warm climate.
-They resist frosts down to -10º C (14 ºF).
+It resists frosts down to -10º C (14 ºF).

 Water regularly but with little amount of water; wait for the floor to dry.
-They resist drought well.
+Argentinian vervain resists drought well.

 Fertilize in autumn with compost and with mineral fertilizer in early summer.